microsoft/FluidFramework/build-tools/packages/build-cli/docs/exec.md

                                   release group root packages.
 To include those, use the --releaseGroupRoot argument.
                                   Cannot be used with --all, --dir, or --packages.
                                   <options: client|server|azure|build-tools|gitrest|historian|all>
   --all                           Run on all packages and release groups.
-Cannot be used with --all, --dir,
+Cannot be used with --dir, --releaseGroup, or
-                                  --releaseGroup, or --releaseGroupRoot.
+                                  --releaseGroupRoot.
   --dir=<value>                   Run on the package in this directory.
-Cannot be used with --all, --dir,
+Cannot be used with --all, --releaseGroup, or
-                                  --releaseGroup, or --releaseGroupRoot.
+                                  --releaseGroupRoot.
   --packages                      Run on all independent packages in the repo.
 Cannot be used with --all, --dir,
                                   --releaseGroup, or --releaseGroupRoot.
   --releaseGroupRoot=<option>...
 Run on the root package of the specified release groups.
 This does not include any